atet/programming/README.md

 > [![.img/step03a.png](.img/step03a.png)](#nolink)

-* Unlike algebra homework, there are helpful differences in computer programming:
+* Unlike the algebra homework in the previous example, there are helpful differences in computer programming:
    * The computer will handle remembering what values each variable is assigned and performing any calculations
    * It is common practice to give variables descriptive names to distinguish them and help _you_ remember what they represent